 Along the way, you will visit Jodo-in, the mausoleum of the founder Saicho.
 You will see a beautiful and elegant sand and rock moss garden which the monk diligently cleans everyday as part of their training.
 The monk resides at this temple alone, enduring the severe training of remaining in the temple for 12 years and is forbidden to leave for any reason.
 He is expected to look after the place as if the founder is still alive.

 Upon your arrival at the Western Pagoda area, you will visit the 700-year-old Shakado Hall (the oldest structure in Enryakuji Temple) transferred from the foothills of the mountain some 450 years ago after the great fire set by a warrior lord.
 There is another hall called Ninaido known as the place where monks spend 90 days walking (Jogyo) or sitting (Joza) while chanting within the closed hall lit only by candlelight.
 Daiajari Mitsunaga completed this Jogyo practice as well before he started the 1000-day Kaihogyo.
 You will be able to ask and hear how he spent his days within the hall and what he realized from the practice.

 12:30 Vegetarian ‘Shojin Ryori’ Lunch at the restaurant with Daiajari

 For 28 years during his practice in the mountain, he ate Shojin Ryori.
 Now, he has returned to the everyday world.
 You will be able to talk about the food and its role in the practice.

-14:30 Take a bus to the Daiajari’s Hermitage
+14:30 Take a taxi to the Daiajari’s Hermitage

 After the meal, you will continue to walk along the Gyoja path then take a local bus to descend to the farm village at the foot of the mountain.
 At the end of 2017, Mitsunaga Daiajari left Myoodo where he served as the head monk, 28 years after he entered the mountain, and started living in the village with a close relation to local villagers.

 You will spend the last part of the tour at the Kakusyo-ritsuan hermitage, where he now serves as the head monk, talking with Mitsunaga Daiajari in an intimate and relaxed setting.

 15:00 Incantation and prayer recited by Daiajari